aerospike/aerolab/docs/usage/basic/tls.md

 aerolab conf generate
 ```

-Select the "enabled" and "service" under "network-tls" portion and git CTRL+X to save the file as `aerospike.conf` in your current directory.
+Select the "enabled" and "service" under "network-tls" portion and hit CTRL+X to save the file as `aerospike.conf` in your current directory.

 ### Create a two node cluster with a TLS configuration skeleton in place